Alpine-DAV/ascent/src/docs/sphinx/Actions/Path_String_Formatting.rst

 Family
 ^^^^^^

-A unique value based on existing files in the output directory (integer, default format=`06d`)
+A unique value based on existing files in the output directory (integer, default format= ``06d``)

 The family value is used to avoid overwriting existing files in the output directory with a matching output file pattern, including those from previous runs of Ascent.
 It is set to one greater than the maximum detected family value of the matching file pattern, or zero if no matching files are found.

-A minimum family value can be passed to ascent through the options using the `family_value_seed` keyword.
+A minimum family value can be passed to ascent through the options using the ``family_value_seed`` keyword.
 This will force all family values to be greater than or equal to the seed value.

 .. code-block:: cpp
+    :caption: Example of setting the family_value_seed

     Node ascent_opts;
     ascent_opts["runtime/type"] = "ascent";
     ascent_opts["family_value_seed"] = 200;
     ascent.open(ascent_opts);

 .. note::
-    For the following examples we will assume that there is an existing file named path_0015.png in the output directory.
+    For the following examples we will assume that there is an existing file named ``path_0015.png`` in the output directory.

 .. list-table::